wlanslovenija/django-tastypie-mongoengine/docs/usage.rst

 Usage
 =====

 Usage for simple cases is very similar as with django-tastypie.
 You should read their tutorial_ first.

 .. _tutorial: http://django-tastypie.readthedocs.org/en/latest/tutorial.html

-Only difference is when you are defining API resource files.
+The main difference is when you are defining API resource files.
 There you must use ``MongoEngineResource`` instead of ``ModelResource``.

 Simple Example
 ==============